yalmip/yalmip.github.io/_posts/examples/2016-09-17-lpvstatefeedback.md

   thumb: lofberg.jpg
 ---

-This example illustrates an application of the [robust optimization module].
+This example illustrates an application of the [robust optimization module](/tutorial/robustoptimization).
 The main focus of this example is uncertain semidefinite constraints.

-In addition to the robustification of linear constraints, introduced in the [robust MPC example], YALMIP can also robustify SOCP and SDP constraints bilinear in the decision variable and the uncertainty.
-However, it is required that the uncertainty description is polytopic, since the robustification is done using vertex enumeration.
-Uncertain SOCP and SDP constraints with general conic uncertainty models are typically not tractable, i.e., they can at best be dealt with using approximations.
+In addition to the robustification of linear constraints, introduced in the [robust MPC example](/eample/robustmpc), YALMIP can also robustify second-order cone and semdefinite constraints bilinear in the decision variable and the uncertainty.

 ### Robust control

 Our goal is to compute a controller \\(u=Kx\\) for an uncertain linear system.

 ![polytopicsystem]({{ site.url }}/images/polytopicsystem.png){: .center-image }

 The performance measure is given by the standard infinite horizon quadratic cost